 What is sunscreen?

 Sunscreen is a cream or gel formulated product that is generally categorized under skincare essentials by a dermatologist.
-Sunscreen, when applied to the skin forms a layer on the skin and prevents from entering harmful sun rays.
+Sunscreens, when applied to the skin forms a layer on the skin and prevents from entering harmful sun rays.

 Why do we need sunscreen?